carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 3. `dask` makes scalable parallel computing easy.
 4. `numba` speeds up your Python functions by translating them to optimized machine code.
 5. `memory_profile` monitors memory performance.
-6. `asyncio` Python's native asynchronous programming.
+6. `asyncio` is Python's native asynchronous programming.

-FIXME: Actually explain functional programming & distributed programming.
+FIXME: Actually explain functional programming and distributed programming.
 More importantly, we show how to change the design of a program to fit parallel paradigms.
 This often involves techniques from **functional programming**.